The best toys for kids

 - cardboard boxes – your child can pretend these are shop counters, ovens, cars, boats, doll houses and more

-- crafty bits and pieces – coloured paper, stickers, crayons and washable markers can get your child started on a masterpiece.
+- crafty bits and pieces – children can get creative with coloured paper, stickers, crayons and washable markers

 Many toys have age-range information on their packaging.
-This can be useful, but in terms of play, it’s only a guide.
-Your child’s interests and stage of development will probably give you a better idea of what to choose.
+This can be useful, but it’s only a guide for play.
+Consider your child’s interests and stage of development to give you a better idea of what to choose.

 Age-range information can be important for safety, however – for example, when toys contain small parts that a baby could swallow.
 In these cases, it’s wise to follow the recommended age-range information.

-For your baby, the best ‘toy’ is you, a carer or other close family member.
+For babies, play is all about interactions with you or other carers or family members.
 Your baby will delight in watching your face, listening to your voice and simply being with you.
-Even play activities like looking at a brightly coloured mobile, listening to a wind-up musical toy and learning to reach for a rattle are more fun when you and your baby do them together.
+Even play activities like looking at a brightly coloured mobile, listening to a wind-up musical toy, and learning to reach for a rattle are more fun when you and your baby do them together.

-Toddlers love to play with boxes, and often have more fun with the wrapping a present comes in than the present itself.
-Other good choices for toddlers include construction toys like building blocks (for example, Duplo) and clothing for dress-ups.
-Toddlers also enjoy simple musical instruments that they can shake and bang – a drum made from an upside down pot and a wooden spoon can be just as much fun as a purpose-built toy.
+Toddlers love to play with boxes, building blocks, pegs, buckets and containers, and clothing for dress-ups.
+Toddlers also enjoy simple musical instruments that they can shake and bang, like a drum made from an upside-down pot and a wooden spoon.

 Older children often like to solve problems and use their imagination.
-Puzzles or games that get your child playing with others are also good choices.
+Puzzles or games that encourage your child to play with others are also good choices.